FAU-Inf2/ARES/doc/rules.md

 **Reason:**

 - Code block changes would lead to a replacement of large code parts with wildcards.
-To avoid this overgeneralization ARES works on the statements instead of the code block.
+To avoid this over-generalization ARES works on the statements instead of the code block.

 ### Rule 21 (Pos.: 14):
 **Condition:**